 La Picossa Mountain is 499 meters high and was most likely named after Pablo Picasso.
 The mountain separates the county of Terra Alta from the region of Terres de l’Ebre.
-Between the years 1898 and 1899, Picasso lived in Terra Alta in a village called Horta de Sant Joan.
+In 1909, Picasso lived in Terra Alta in a village called Horta de Sant Joan.
 He spent eight months there while recovering from a long-term illness.

 Terra Alta has a long tradition in wine-making.
 It is the largest-growing region of the Grenache grape in the world.
 This variety thrives here thanks to the region’s climatology of extreme temperatures and to its soil, which is poor in organic matter yet rich in limestone.
 Nowadays Grenache is the flagship of this Denomination of Origin (DO).